sparklingrobots/nano2017/second_draft/extras/FlashbacktoMission.md

+SUMMARY: Flashback to when the mission was given and carried out.

 # SCENE: Write about the incident that caused the tree to be what it is.

 He had been travelling with the padres since they left the Old World.
 He was travelling as a humble servant and secretary, a man whose name would never be entered into any permanent record though his was the hand that scrawled it.